Lorellana21/lorellana21/README.md

 Coming from the _translation and communication world_, then absorved into the _cultural and tourism universe_...

-Now, I´m really "pursuing my dream": to become a **Frontend Developer** and get my first job in the _IT cosmos_.
+Now, I´m really "pursuing my dream": becoming a **Full Stack Developer** and get my first job in the _IT cosmos_.

 For that reason:

-- 🔭 I’m currently working on my **Portfolio** to show the projects I´ve developed in **Adalab´s Bootcamp**
-- 🌱 I’m reinforcing what I´ve learnt at the Bootcamp and buildind my **personal project**
 - 👀 I am not only **looking for a job**, but for my life purpose.
       My dream is to find a company that shares my values and be part of a **winning team** ✌